 Starkell’s story is one of redemption through energetic communion with nature.
 Neglected by his parents as a child and subsequently shuffled through foster homes, he learned to canoe during a flood in 1950.
 He got hooked on paddling while shuttling food and people around in the aftermath of the deluge.

 After his wife left him in 1970, he concocted a seemingly outlandish plan to paddle with his two sons, Dana and Jeff, from Winnipeg to the Amazon River.
 Ten years of preparation later, he and the boys launched their canoe from the banks of the Red River, headed for the Amazon.

 They paddled the Mississippi and crossed the Gulf of Mexico.
 They were robbed, shot at and jailed.
 Fed up, Jeff left the expedition early, but two years and 12,000 miles after they’d left Winnipeg, Starkell and Dana reached the mouth of the Amazon in Brazil.

 It stands as the longest canoe journey in history, according to the Guinness Book of World Records.
-The trip was chronicled in a book, Paddle to the Amazon: The Ultimate 12,000-Mile Canoe Adventure, and a documentary film is in the works.
+The trip was chronicled in a book, Paddle to the Amazon: The Ultimate 12,000-Mile Canoe Adventure, and work was done on a documentary.